about Maple Moon

 Maple Moon Web Design Inc. is owned and run by Lorraine McNulty, who moved from England with her family to Port Perry, Ontario in July 2004.
 She has been developing websites since 1992.

 She has a background in science with an Honours Degree in Applied Chemistry from the University of Portsmouth in the UK.
-She started her career in laboratory roles in the Pharmaceutical & Water Treatment industries.
-She then moved into Technical Sales & Support for a major analytical instrument manufacturer and then took on the role of Recruitment Consultant in the Scientific Industry prior to starting her own Web Design company in 1992.
-She has extensive experience in designing successful websites for solopreneurs and small to medium sized businesses.
+Her career started with laboratory roles in the Pharmaceutical & Water Treatment industries. and then she moved into Technical Sales & Support for a major analytical instrument manufacturer.
+After that, she on the role of Recruitment Consultant in the Scientific Industry prior to starting her own Web Design company in 1992.
+Lorraine has extensive experience in designing successful websites for solopreneurs and small to medium sized businesses. and consequently her company has won the Readers Choice Award for Best Web Design Company for the last 13 years.

 In her spare time she plays the saxophone and plays hockey in the local ladies’ league.
 She also competes in a Dragon Boat Festival every year to raise funds for breast cancer research.
-She is also number one fan (and taxi driver) to her two boys who both play competitive golf at a national and international level.
-Both her sons are currently studying in the USA on golf scholarships and playing NCAA Division 1 golf.
+She has two sons who are both avid golfers and who both play competitive golf at a national and international level.
+Her youngest son is currently studying in the USA on a golf scholarships and playing NCAA Division 1 golf whilst her eldest has just graduated with a Communications Major.

 Why Maple Moon?